austinmckamey/CS260-Start-up/README.md

 Focus on storytelling through design.

 Do not forget to implement a light mode in settings.
+Hotdog stand is an option...